MechanicalSoup/MechanicalSoup/README.md

     python setup.py test

+The documentation can be generated and viewed with:

+    pip install sphinx
+    python setup.py build_sphinx
+    firefox docs/_build/html/index.html

+The documentation is generated from docstrings within `*.py` files, and `*.rst` documentation files in the `docs/` directory.

 You can develop against multiple versions of Python using [virtualenv](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments):

     python3 -m venv .virtual-py3 && source .virtual-py3/bin/activate